pi3d/pi3d.github.com/html/_sources/FAQ.txt

 #.
 I see nothing but a black screen.

-      Possibly something has gone wrong in a shader.
+      Possibly something has gone wrong in a shader, such as using a shader requiring texture coords (i.e. mat_relfect) on a Model exported with no uv mapping.

       There may be a line number reference output by the shader compiler in the terminal window.
 It is great fun experimenting with shaders but they are